Gerdeth/More-Movies/README.md

+# More Movies
+More movies is a web application that used to find movies and their ratings.

+## Description
+This project has a search feature wich will return a list of movies, ratings and poster image from an external API.
+More Movies was built using the REACT library, HTML5 and CSS.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).